 Early Childhood Education

-In our Early Childhood Education program, experienced, caring teachers guide children from infancy through age 5 through these critical years.
+In our Early Childhood Education program, experienced, caring teachers guide children from infancy to age 5 through these critical developmental years.
 Children in our program build kindergarten-readiness skills, with a focus on language and literacy, math, and science.

 Our classrooms provide a safe, nurturing environment where each child is valued and encouraged to express their feelings, develop positive self-esteem, and make friends.